matteobaccan/owner/docs/variables-expansion.md

 color=brown
 ```

+...and the associated *mapping interface*:

 ```java
 public interface ConfigWithExpansion  extends Config {
     String story();
 }
 ```

-The property `story` will expand to *The quick brown fox jumped over the lazy
+The property `story` will expand to:

+<blockquote>The quick brown fox jumped over the lazy dog</blockquote>
- dog*.

 This also works with the annotations, but you need to specify every properties
 on the methods: